 Franke and Kitty might be a lesbian couple, there's no especially solid evidence for it or to the contrary.

-Ambiguous Time Period: The kids talk and act like relatively modern-day kids, but they make references to media and cluture phenomenon from all over the century.
+Ambiguous Time Period: The kids talk and act like relatively modern-day kids, but they make references to media and cluture phenomenon from all over the place.
 The fact that they're all psychic and can, therefore, see things in the future and past, only serves to make it more ambiguous.
 And if you thought the surprisingly-detailed timeline of Whispering Rock's history you can read in the parking lot will help you, trust us, it won't.

 And I Must Scream: The disembodied brains are still fully conscious, as shown in the pre-Meat Circus scene.
 Though if Sasha and Milla's dialogue is any indication, the stuff they're in kind of sedates you so you don't realize that.